salif/LiteDoc/README.md

 - 🐙 **GitHub Repo:** [0xovo/LiteDoc](https://github.com/0xovo/LiteDoc)
 - 🐦 **Twitter / X:** [@0xovoo](https://x.com/0xovoo)

-## ☕ Support
+## ☕ Support & Donations

+LiteDoc is—and always will be—100% free and open-source.
 I originally built this tool to help broke students stop burning their paid AI tokens just to parse their study materials.

-If LiteDoc saved you time or money, consider supporting the project!
+If LiteDoc has saved you time, protected your privacy, or spared your wallet from expensive backend API costs, **please consider making a donation!** Your support is what keeps this project alive and continuously improving.

 <a href="https://ko-fi.com/0xovo" target="_blank"><img src="https://storage.ko-fi.com/cdn/kofi1.png?v=3" alt="Buy Me A Coffee" height="36"></a>